Windsor (Vic.)

 AreaSearch analysis of residential development drivers sees Windsor recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average expected construction cost value for new dwellings is $802,000, indicating developers are targeting the premium market segment with higher-end properties.
+New properties are constructed at an average expected construction cost value of $802,000, indicating a focus on the premium market.
 In FY-26, there have been $231,000 in commercial approvals, suggesting minimal commercial development activity.
-Recent construction comprises 2.0% detached houses and 98.0% townhouses or apartments, favoring compact living which offers affordable entry pathways for downsizers, investors, and first-time purchasers.
+New development consists of 2.0% detached dwellings and 98.0% attached dwellings, offering affordable entry pathways for downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development